skip to content

 00:43:30 - Anthony Campolo

-So it's, it's the Hugo thing is you're just, you're basically.
-It's the Hugo thing and you're running that to generate your static assets and then kind of building and pushing something on the fly.
+So it's the Hugo thing.
+You're basically running that to generate your static assets and then kind of building and pushing something on the fly.

 00:43:40 - Chris Ferdinandi

 Yeah.
-And then the.
-So I, yeah, I have like an automated deploy.
-So whenever anything goes to GitHub, a web hook triggers like a fetch and rebuild.
+So I have an automated deploy.
+Whenever anything goes to GitHub, a webhook triggers a fetch and rebuild.

 00:43:48 - Anthony Campolo